'Glee' star Monteith died of heroin, alcohol overdose

 VANCOUVER (Reuters) - Cory Monteith, the 31-year-old heartthrob of Fox Television’s musical-comedy series “Glee,” died of an apparently accidental overdose of heroin and alcohol, Canadian authorities said on Tuesday.

-The British Columbia Coroners Service said in a release that post-mortem testing on the star, who was found dead on Saturday in a downtown Vancouver hotel room, died of “mixed-drug toxicity involving heroin and alcohol.”
+The British Columbia Coroners Service said in a release that post-mortem testing on the star, who was found dead on Saturday in a downtown Vancouver hotel room, died of “a mixed-drug toxicity involving heroin and alcohol.”
 It said Monteith’s death was unlikely to have been intentional.

 “There is absolutely nothing at this point, no evidence to suggest this is anything but the most sad and tragic accident,” said Barb McLintock, a spokeswoman for the Coroners Service.